 Organizations designated by a band council and First Nations regional management organizations must meet the same minimum requirements for funding consideration as those listed above in the Partnerships component.

-Organizations do not need to have a tripartite Memorandum of Understanding to apply for the Structural Readiness component of the EPP.
+Organizations do not need to have a tripartite agreement to apply for the Structural Readiness component of the EPP.

 How to apply?

 For the purpose of this call for proposals, the existing Terms and Conditions will apply.
 Although the EPP is set to expire on March 31, 2020, a process is underway to ensure the sustainability of the program beyond 2020.
 In collaboration with First Nations partners, this process may result in revisions to the Terms and Conditions.

 While both components use the same proposal template, each component has different eligibility criteria and guidelines.
 You must provide a separate proposal for each component.

 The template is available through the ISC Services Portal.
 If you do not have access to the portal, contact your regional office.

 More details on the application process, eligible activities, eligible recipients and the monitoring process can be found in: